iterative/dvc.org/content/docs/user-guide/dvc-files.md

 - Tracking of intermediate and final <abbr>outputs</abbr> of a pipeline — similar to [`.dvc` files](#dvc-files).
 - Allow DVC to detect when stage definitions, or their dependencies have changed.
-Such conditions invalidate stages, requiring their reproduction (see `dvc status`, `dvc repro`).
+Such conditions "invalidate" stages, considering them outdated and requiring their reproduction (see `dvc status`, `dvc repro`).
 - `dvc.lock` is needed internally for several DVC commands to operate, such as `dvc checkout`, `dvc get`, and `dvc import`.